lol123Xb/Anime-Radio-Club-Discord-Bot/README.md

   <img src="https://cdn.discordapp.com/avatars/868709887310434415/5db4298d8f24ef238eecb8d04007a1b4.webp?size=2048" />
 </p>

+# WOULD YOU LIKE TO SEE THIS BOT MAKE A COMEBACK?
+Head over to this [strawpoll](https://strawpoll.com/NPgxe8PXQZ2) and hit yes if so

 # Selling website domain and possibly full code with all radio stations on the bot
 I am no longer working on updating this bot and due to that, and Discord's unwillingness to be helpful in any way, I have decided to just entirely give up on this bot (I will keep it running, but if interest in this bot dies out then I will shut it off forever), so now I am selling the domain for the website and I may sell the code with all radio stations on it, depends on interest.